patrikdolsson/webgl-product-configurator/README.md

 ## How to implement your own product configurator

-### Step 1

-Create a configurable product in CATIA and export all the STL models as desired according to the [CATIA-product-configurator repo](https://github.com/patrikdolsson/CATIA-product-configurator).
-Then replace the STL folder with the one generated from your product configurator using CATIA.

-### Step 2

 Anywhere marked with the following will mark areas where code can be modified to fit an arbitrary implementation of the WebGL product configurator

 ```